-A spokesperson for Edinburgh City Council told EG that it was the previous owner of the domain.
-However, it was not able to elaborate on why it is now its ex-Xmas domain.
-It also did not respond when asked if the new owner of the edinburghschristmas dot com had been in contact to see if the Council wanted the name back.
+An Edinburgh City Council spokesperson told EG that the Council was the previous owner of the domain.
+However, she was not able to elaborate on why the name is now an ex-Xmas domain.
+The Council did not respond when asked if the new owner of the edinburghschristmas dot com had been in contact to offer the Council the name back.

 The Council goes to painful lengths to avoid talking publicly about what it calls “commercially sensitive” matters.
 Just watch the webcast of the Emergency Meeting of the Finance and Resources Committee a month ago, where councillors, their legal advisor and staff, spend half an hour debating whether to debate this year’s Christmas festival debacle in public.

 Prior to the meeting, Edinburgh learned that the company that won the bid in July to put on the festival, Angel’s Event Experience, was unable to deliver on its contract which would have included using more Old Town sites for the Christmas festival.
 The contract was worth 5.5 million in rent to the city over five years.